-Bluntly stated: many people think Yelp is a big ole extortion racket that unfairly bilks startups and small companies.
+Bluntly stated: many people think Yelp is an extortion racket that unfairly bilks startups and small companies.
+Is the criticism fair?

-Yelp Critical Documentary Sets Out To Explore How Yelp Works and If It Is Fair To Small Business Owners
+Yelp Critical Documentary Sets Out To Explore How The Website Works and If It’s Fair To Small Business Owners

 Neutrally speaking, both sides probably have a point – and a documentary team is in the process of exploring the issue.
 Pressers are referring to it as a “Yelp critical documentary”.